vswanlund/vswanlund.github.io/tag-mobile-sdks/ios/payments.md

 <br />

-# Paying for an Invoice
+# Paying for an Invoice using PaymentDetails

 1. Create PaymentDetails with the CVV: